Archives

 We retained and restored an existing passage that leads from the street to the hotel’s courtyard.
 We also created a new passage to connect the courtyard to the market hall.
 Together, these changes have introduced a new city flow through the block.

 “Now passersby can take a shortcut from Nybrogatan via the hotel and market hall to Humlegårdsgatan – which also benefits commercial activity in both buildings.”
 The new passage that cuts through the old brick and concrete construction required powerful support frames.
-We chose to expose these changes in painted black steel and site-cast concrete, while creating an understated, contrasting transition to the colorful, detailed environment of the market hall and hotel.
+We chose to expose these changes in painted black steel and site-cast concrete, while creating an understated, contrasting transition to the colourful, detailed environment of the market hall and hotel.

 The new passage now connects the market hall to the hotel.
 Inside, Leontine Arvidsson’s artwork “Bäst före: torsdagen den 12 mars 2020” (“Best by: Thursday, March 12, 2020”) adds a striking visual element.
 Photo: Åke E:son Lindman.